-* The CASA company, now part of the European Aerospace & Defense Systems group, has made an international success of the company's series of twin-turboprop cargolifter aircraft, beginning with the "C-212", then the larger "CN-235" -- built in the "Airtech" collaboration with IPTN/IEA of Indonesia -- and then its stretched derivative, the "C-295".
+* The CASA company of Spain, now part of the Airbus Defense & Space Group, made an international success of the company's series of twin-turboprop cargolifter aircraft, beginning with the "C-212", then the larger "CN-235" -- built in the "Airtech" collaboration with IPTN/IEA of Indonesia -- and then its stretched derivative, the "C-295".
 These machines have proven adaptable to a range of other roles, such as electronic warfare and maritime patrol.
 This document provides a history and description of the C-212, CN-235, and C-295.

 A "C-212C" civil transport variant was built as well, with seating for 19 passengers in a three-across seating configuration.
 There was a bulkhead in the rear separating the passenger compartment from the tail doors, with the tail doors permitting access to a baggage compartment.
 Being unpressurized, the C-212 was really only suited to short-haul operations.
 The C-212 Series 100 was also built under license by Industrie Pesawat Terbang Nusantara (IPTN) of Indonesia, now Indonesian Aerospace (IAE).

 * A "C-212 Series 200" -- originally "C-212-10" -- variant was introduced in 1978, featuring the more powerful TPE331-10-501C engine, airframe reinforcements, and higher takeoff weights.
 Some sources claim there was a fuselage stretch as well, but that doesn't appear to have been the case.